nklaimi01/Mpnet_PGA_hybridMIMO_SPAWC25/README.md

 > Nay Klaimi, Amira Bedoui, Clément Elvira, Philippe Mary, Luc Le Magoarou
 > SPAWC 2025
 ## Getting Started
+### Prerequisites
+- Python 3.9 is required for this project.
+  **Note:** If you are using a different Python version, please downgrade to Python 3.9 in your environment to avoid compatibility issue

 ### 📦 Install Dependencies
 To install all required Python packages, run the following command:
 ```bash